Shop now & save up to 80% on medication

 Use the diabetes food pyramid as a grocery and meal-planning overview, then use the plate method to build individual meals.
 Add carb counting or glucose review when you need more precision.
 This layered approach keeps the chart useful while avoiding the false idea that one printable pyramid can answer every diabetes nutrition question.

 A simple next step is to choose one meal you eat often.
 Identify the non-starchy vegetable, the protein food, the carbohydrate food, and the added fat.
 Then adjust one part at a time.
-For example, you might reduce a large starch portion, add vegetables, switch from juice to water, or pair fruit with protein.
+You might reduce a large starch portion, add vegetables, switch from juice to water, or pair fruit with protein.
 Small changes are easier to evaluate than a complete diet overhaul.

 Authoritative Sources